 Abstract: What does the city's form actually mean to the people who live there?
 What can the city planner do to make the city's image more vivid and memorable to the city dweller?
 To answer these questions, Mr. Lynch, supported by studies of Los Angeles, Boston, and Jersey City, formulates a new criterion--imageability--and shows its potential value as a guide for the building and rebuilding of cities.The wide scope of this study leads to an original and vital method for the evaluation of city form.
 The architect, the planner, and certainly the city dweller will all want to read this book.
 Click hereto purchase.

 Carpman Janet R., Grant Myron A. Design That Cares: Planning Health Facilities for Patients and Visitors.
 JB AHA Press, 2008

 Venturi, Robert, Izenour, Steven, Brown, Denise Scott.
-Learning From Las Vegas Learning from Las Vegas - Revised Edition: The Forgotten Symbolism of Architectural Form
+Learning from Las Vegas - Revised Edition: The Forgotten Symbolism of Architectural Form

 Top Books in Information Design in Environmental Graphic Design